awesome-pro/neon-website/content/README.md

 ## Connect

-This section provides information about connecting to Neon from various clients and applications.
+This section provides information about connecting to Unique from various clients and applications.

 ## Manage

-This section describes objects in the Neon hierarchy, such as API keys, projects, branches, endpoints, users, and databases.
+This section describes objects in the Unique hierarchy, such as API keys, projects, branches, endpoints, users, and databases.
 It explains how objects are related and how to create and manage them.
 Structure pages in this section to cover a broad topic, with subheadings that organize the content in a consistent and predictable way.
 For example, include "Create", "Update", and "Delete" topics in each page.

 ## Guides

-This section is for various languages, frameworks, and integrations that Neon supports.
+This section is for various languages, frameworks, and integrations that Unique supports.
 The length of these pages determines the number of steps needed, so it is okay that some pages are longer than others, as one setup or integration may be more complex than another.
 This section may also include guides that are not language or framework-specific.
-For example, it could contain guides pertaining to particular Neon features.
+For example, it could contain guides pertaining to particular Unique features.
 Such content will be considered on a case-by-case basis.

 ## Import Data